 - Finding the best time to break the news to your children is very important.
 Children are sensitive and can feel that something is stirring, so be sure to let them know before they accidentally overhear something or find out about the move from someone else.

 - Keep communication with your children open and honest.
-Bring up the subject in conversation frequently and talk about it candidly.
-Encourage them to ask questions and answer with as much age-appropriate information as necessary.
-There is no need to pretend that you have all the answers though- your kids will benefit from seeing their parents meeting uncertainty with curiosity and confidence.
+Bring up the subject in a conversation frequently and talk about it candidly.
+Encourage them to ask questions and answer as much age-appropriate information as necessary.
+There is no need to pretend that you have all the answers, though- your kids will benefit from seeing their parents meeting uncertainty with curiosity and confidence.

 Learn more about Unpakt’s corporate relocation services